Finisker/React-project_ToDo/README.md

 ### `npm run json-server`

-Start json-server to mockup server side of the application Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Start json-server to mockup server side of the application.\
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-For the server to work properly u need json-server installed globally or in your directory.
+For the server to work properly u need json-server installed globally or in your directory.\
-To do that run below commands in terminal:
+To do that run below commands in terminal:\
-`npm install -g json-server` for globall instalation `npm install json-server --save-dev` for local
+`npm install -g json-server` for globall instalation\
+`npm install json-server --save-dev` for local